UK partly to blame for failure to stop Afghan attack - MPs

 In its latest report, the committee said more than half the guard towers had been left unmanned, leaving troops exposed to "unnecessary risk".

-This included the tower closest to the point where the insurgents broke through the fence, contributing directly to the failure to detect the attack at an early stage, the committee said.'Screwed up'
+This included the tower closest to the point where the insurgents broke through the fence, contributing directly to the failure to detect the attack at an early stage, the committee said.

 The MPs accused the Ministry of Defence of being "obstructive and unhelpful" as they sought to establish the circumstances leading up to the attack, denying them access to documents.